Joshua Eiffe

 Term expires 6/30/2026

 Joshua Eiffe lives in Stillwater with his wife, Alicia, and children, Ella and Asher.
-Ella will be in second grade at Stillwater Elementary in fall 2023 and Asher will begin pre-K.
+Ella will be in fourth grade at Stillwater Elementary in fall 2025 and Asher will begin first grade.

 Joshua graduated from Shenendehowa High School and earned a Bachelor of Science at Keuka College.
 He is an account manager with a large health insurance company, a background that will benefit his service on the Board.